Andrew Hastie

-Hastie previously served as the Assistant Minister for Defence from 2020 to 2022 under Minister for Defence, Linda Reynolds and later Peter Dutton, in the Morrison government.
-Following the 2022 election, he served as shadow minister for defence in the Dutton shadow ministry.
-He was Chair of the Parliamentary Joint Committee on Intelligence and Security from 2017 to 2020.
-Hastie was a troop commander in the Special Air Service Regiment (SASR) prior to him entering politics.
+Hastie served as the Assistant Minister for Defence from 2020 to 2022, during the Morrison government.
+Following the 2022 election, he served as Shadow Minister for Defence, as well as Shadow Minister for Defence Industry and Defence Personnel in the Dutton shadow ministry.
+He was the Chair of the Parliamentary Joint Committee on Intelligence and Security from 2017 to 2020.